 We will also take a quick look at networkD3 which - as its name suggests - generates interactive network visualizations using the D3 javascript library.
-If you do not have the networkD3 library, install it with install.packages("networkD3").
+If you d not have the networkD3 library, install it with install.packages("networkD3").

-The data that this library requires from us is in the standard edge list form, with a few small twists.
+The data that this library needs from is is in the standard edge list form, with a few little twists.
 In order for things to work, the node IDs have to be numeric, and they also have to start from 0.
 An easy was to get there is to transform our character IDs to a factor variable, transform that to numeric, and make sure it starts from zero by subtracting 1.